Wells Fargo opens business for the ultra-wealthy

 The family wealth management industry is highly fragmented, Livergood said, because of the wide-ranging needs of its clients -- including traditional wealth investment management, as well as wealth succession planning.

-Abbot Downing has four divisions: an asset management division, a private banking channel, a combined trust and fiduciary service, and a group that addresses family psychology and governance.
+Abbot Downing has four divisions, including an asset management division, a private banking channel, a combined trust and fiduciary service, and a group that addresses family psychology and governance.

 There are about 300 Abbot Downing employees working in 16 offices across the United States.
 Steiner said the firm would be hiring senior portfolio managers, analysts, relationship managers and planners.

-The new business is the fourth under Wells’ Wealth, Brokerage and Retirement Group umbrella, which also includes an institutional business, a private bank and a brokerage arm.
+The new business is the fourth under Wells’s Wealth, Brokerage and Retirement Group umbrella, which also includes an institutional business, a private bank and a brokerage arm.

-Reporting by Ashley Lau in New York; Editing by Walden Siew, Prudence Crowther and John Wallace